opus-research/jgit/Documentation/technical/reftable.md

 Writers working from seconds precision source are recomended to add `999999` microseconds to the timestamp, and decrement microseconds from older entries within the same second to prevent duplicates.
-Rounding down to seconds on read will restore the original values.
+Truncating to seconds on read will restore the original values.

 Log records have a similar starting structure to ref and index records, utilizing the same prefix compression scheme applied to the